-Overconfidence helps explain (1) patterns in health club contract choice, credit card take-up, and default effects, presented in section 2.1 (overconfidence about self-control); (2) value-destroying mergers and investmentcash-flow sensitivity (overconfidence about managerial ability); (3) stock option compensation packages for rank-and-file employees (overconfidence about own company performance); and (4) excess trading, momentum, and long-term reversal (overconfidence about precision of information).
-These applications are settings in which overconfidence is particularly likely according to the laboratory evidence: overconfidence is more common when feedback is noisy (i.e., for stock returns) and the decisionmaker has an illusion of control (i.e., for managers).
+Summary.
+Overconfidence helps explain: (i) patterns in health club contract choice, credit card take-up, and default effects, presented in Section 2.1 (overconfidence about self-control); (ii) value-destroying mergers and investment-cash-flow sensitivity (overconfidence about managerial ability); (iii) stock option compensation packages for rank-and-file employees; (iv) excess trading, momentum, and long-term reversal (overconfidence about precision of information).
+These applications are settings in which overconfidence is particularly likely according to the laboratory evidence: overconfidence is more common when feedback is noisy (i.e., for stock returns) and the decision-maker has an illusion of control (i.e., for managers).